 For groundless, unjustified reasons, Somaliland is not recognized yet.
 According to the unique history of the continent of Africa, an African country is recognized as an independent nation when it meets or fulfills the following three requirements:

 - That it is colonized separately

 - That it has its own colonial borders

-Somaliland has perfectly fulfilled the three required conditions to be recognized as independent country by the United Nations and international community.
+Somaliland has perfectly fulfilled the three required conditions to be recognized as an independent country by the United Nations and the international community.

 So, why do the UN, AU, and the international community holding up Somaliland recognition since 1991 [25 years] knowing that Somaliland has its colonial borders inherited from colonial powers as the rest of Africa, that it achieved independence before Somalia in 1960, and that Somaliland withdrew from the union with Somalia after Somalia committed atrocities and crimes against Humanity in Somaliland in 1980s?

 African Union and African leaders claim that if Somaliland is recognized, it will shift or change the borders of current African independent states inherited from colonial powers leading to instability and political unrest in Africa.
 This is groundless claim and unjustified argument of African leaders to deny Somaliland of its inalienable right to independent state.
 Somaliland has same historical colonial borders with the African, independent, recognized countries, and achieved independence before Somalia on June 26, 1960.
 Somaliland recognition would solely be based on its own unique colonial borders of Somaliland British Protectorate as the independence and recognition of any African state was based on its own colonial borders.